-Students will decide upon additional curriculum choices with the help of a mentoring committee.
+Students should take additional mathematical/computational or neuroscience courses as needed; they will decide upon additional curriculum choices with the help of a mentoring committee.

 The application (download here) requires a current transcript, a personal statement describing your goals and why you are interested in the program (600 words or less) and a letter of support from a faculty member.

 Applications may be reviewed throughout the Summer into Autumn Quarter up until the deadline, which is usually the 2nd Friday in October.
 Contact the program office for details.
 Highly qualified students may be admitted soon after submitting their applications.
 We will wait to evaluate the majority of applications until the application deadline has passed.